Rasperised/Interactive-Geriatric-Games/unity/FlappyBird/README.md

 ### Controls
 - **Computer Vision:** Move a light pen or torch light in front of the camera to control the bird
-- **Sensor-Based Input:** Tilt an M5StickC device up or down to control the bird’s vertical movement
+- **Sensor-Based Input:** Tilt the M5StickC device up or down to control the bird’s vertical movement
-- **Computer Mouse:** The bird follows the mouse cursor
+- **Computer Mouse:** Move the mouse to control the bird’s vertical position

 ---